-Since bath salts, flakka, and other designer drugs have just recently become more popular, long-term effects are still difficult to measure.
-There is, however, some research on how these drugs interact with the brain and metabolize in the body.
-Studies show long-term effects of synthetic cathinones can occur long after the desired effects wear off.
-These include but are not limited to…
+Since bath salts, flakka, and other designer drugs have just recently become more popular.
+Because of this, their long-term effects are still difficult to measure.
+However, some research shows how these drugs interact with the brain and metabolize in the body.
+To add, studies show long-term effects of synthetic cathinones can occur long after the desired effects wear off.

-A designer drug is a synthetic variation of an already illegal drug, Due to slight chemical changes, manufacturers are able to stay one step ahead of legislation and law enforcement.
-This legal gray area is what allows substances like bath salts to be sold in stores and damage the lives of young adults.
+A designer drug is a synthetic variation of an already illegal drug.
+Due to slight chemical changes, manufacturers are able to stay a step ahead of legislation and law enforcement.
+Thus, this legal gray area is what allows substances like bath salts to be sold in stores and damage the lives of young adults.

 Until recently, chemicals such as MDPV and alpha-PVP could be purchased online legally through Chinese vendors and shipped directly to your doorstep.
 Laboratories overseas are mostly responsible for the production of bath salts, although China has recently banned the manufacturing of these substances.

-No. Designer drugs like flakka and bath salts are chemically based on naturally occurring Cathinones, but they are entirely synthetic and made in laboratories.
+No. Designer drugs like bath salts are chemically based on naturally occurring cathinones, but they are entirely synthetic and made in laboratories.
 Cathinones are derived from the khat plant, which is native to the Middle East and parts of Africa.

 Alpha-PVP (flakka) is created in a laboratory and is entirely synthetic.
 That means it is designed to be as potent as possible.
 Uppers like cocaine are naturally derived, which makes them less potent and more expensive to the consumer, while synthetics cost significantly less.

-Flakka increases the body’s internal temperature and heart rate, which can wreak havoc on the user’s internal organs.
-Reports state that kidney damage and even kidney failure have occurred.
+Bath salts increase the body’s internal temperature and heart rate, which can wreak havoc on the user’s internal organs.
+In fact, reports state that kidney damage and even kidney failure have occurred.
 Those who are prone to medical conditions such as heart attacks, strokes, or aneurysms are even more at risk.

 Yes.
 As of July 2012 the Synthetic Drug Abuse Prevention Act banned the distribution and possession of chemicals commonly found in bath salts.
 However, the products are still sold illegally, oftentimes through online vendors.

 Yes.
 Just like other amphetamines, bath salts can lead to an overdose.
-Symptoms of an overdose include profuse sweating, increased heart rate, vomiting, and labored breathing.
+Symptoms of an overdose include profuse sweating, increased heart rate, vomiting, and labored breathing for instance.
 As with any substance, potential for overdose increases when combined with other substances such as alcohol, marijuana, or prescription drugs.

-Flakka and Bath Salts Treatment in West Palm Beach, FL
+Bath Salts Addiction Treatment in West Palm Beach, FL